SylvanFranklin/nonsense/README.md

 ![](generation.gif)

+> [!WARNING]
+> Hosting is broken right now I'll try to fix it asap.

 ## How it works
 Since the **Typst** language is deterministic and lacks a random number generator, I had to rely on number theory tricks.
 Each step of the process uses a linear congruential generation to create the illusion of randomness.